deriv-com/deriv-app/packages/components/stories/password-meter/README.md

 # PasswordMeter component
-To check strength of a password use this component and wrap the 'PasswordInput' component with it.
+Use this component to check strength of a password and wrap the 'PasswordInput' component with it.

 ## Usage